amangup/coding-bootcamp/lecture10/assignment_photo_filters.md

 Here are some more tips on how to do this well for this assignment:

 - Save images on a new random folder every time the user uploads one (and the filtered output images).
 You can generate the folder name using the [python module `secrets`](https://docs.python.org/3/library/secrets.html) (use the `token_urlsafe()` function).
 This can be used to create a link like `http://myapp.com/slideshow/<random_token>`.
 - The process to manipulate images is CPU heavy, and it is wasteful to do that every time the user opens the `slideshow` view.
-To solve this issue, you can use double redirection: The file upload view redirects to a temporary view `apply_filters` (that applies filters and stores the resulting images), which redirects to the `slideshow` view when it redirects (which just creates a slideshow of existing images).
+To solve this issue, you can use double redirection: The file upload view redirects to a temporary view `apply_filters` (that applies filters and stores the resulting images), which redirects to the `slideshow` view when it finishes applying filters.
 When an user returns to the `slideshow` link later on, the filtered images already exist.